waughsh/APHC-Data/index.md

 This website hosts introductory material for teaching public health professionals how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-Our aim is to make this course a self-guided tutorial to data management and processing to achieve parity within the Army Public Health Center.
+Our aim is to make this course a self-guided tutorial to data management and processing to achieve parity, amoung employees, within the Army Public Health Center.
 We encourage feedback, collaborative development and contributions by memebr inside and outside of APHC, with the hopes that this will lead to better training and resources for everyone.